A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

+One method that learns exploration end-to-end also modifies the reward to encourage exploration.
+E-RL$^2$ \citep{stadie2018some} is an end-to-end method that sets all rewards in the first $K$ episodes to zero in the outer-loop.
+While ignoring these rewards does introduce sparsity, it may be helpful when myopically maximizing an immediate, dense reward prevents exploration needed for a longer-term reward.
+In general, many methods add more structure over end-to-end optimization of the meta-RL objective in order to solve task distributions that demand complicated exploration behavior.

-\paragraph{Posterior sampling.} To circumvent the challenge of implicitly learning to explore, \citet{rakelly2019efficient} propose to directly explore via posterior sampling, an extension of Thompson sampling~\citep{thompson1933likelihood} to MDPs.
+\paragraph{Posterior sampling} To circumvent the challenge of implicitly learning to explore, \citet{rakelly2019efficient} propose to directly explore via posterior sampling, an extension of Thompson sampling~\citep{thompson1933likelihood} to MDPs.
+The inner-loop of this method, PEARL, is described in Algorithm~\ref{alg:pearl}.
 When the agent is placed in a new task, the general idea is to maintain a distribution over what the identity of the task is, and then to iteratively refine this distribution by interacting with the task until it roughly becomes a point mass on the true identity.
 Posterior sampling achieves this by sampling an estimate of the task identity from the distribution on each episode, and acting as if the estimated task identity were the true task identity for the episode.
 Then, the observations from the episode are used to update the distribution either with black box methods~\citep{rakelly2019efficient} or directly via gradient descent~\citep{gupta2018meta}.
-Note that this method can be used both when tasks are MDPs~\citep{rakelly2019efficient} and when tasks are bandits~\citep{kveton2021metathompson}.

 Posterior sampling does, however, also have a drawback.
 First, since the policy employed is always conditioned on a sampled task, all of the exploration in such a method is executed by a policy that assumes it knows the task it is in.
 This means that the same policy is used for both exploration and exploitation.
-This can lead to suboptimal exploration in terms of Equation \ref{eq:meta-rl-objective}.
+This can lead to suboptimal exploration in terms of Equation~\ref{eq:meta-rl-objective}.
 Consider a robot chef that has to find a stove along a curved kitchen counter.
 Optimally exploring, the chef walks along the perimeter of the counter until it finds the stove.
 If the chef must be reset to its initial position, e.g., to charge its battery at the end of an episode, then the robot resumes exploration where it last left off.
 In contrast, a chef using posterior sampling, in each episode, simply walks to a different point along the counter that it has not yet checked, repeating this process until it finds the stove.